mtollefsen/notebooks/README.md

 - Bolded are the primary keys for each table

 ## What I Learned
-- https://liquipedia.net/overwatch/ was a great resource in helping understand and validate certain parts of the data
+- https://liquipedia.net/overwatch/ is a great resource to help with Overwatch League data
 - Database normalization and the normal forms
 - Sargable queries
 - Expressions that were helpful in troubleshooting the dataset: